Natural Gas Safety

 • There is no charge for checking gas leaks.

 Natural gas is an economical, safe, colorless and odorless fuel.
-For easy detection, we add a chemical to give gas a distinctive odor like skunk or rotten eggs.
+For easy detection, we add a chemical to give gas a distinctive odor like skunk, rotten eggs or sulfur.
 Natural gas is not poisonous, however it can displace oxygen in a room.
 Since it is lighter than air, natural gas dissipates quicker than propane or gasoline.
 While natural gas has a better safety record than any other major form of energy, its use requires caution.

 Potential hazards include fire, explosion or suffocation, however natural gas alone will not burn or explode.
 It needs the right amount of air and an ignition source.
 More than half of the reported natural gas accidents are caused by people digging before utility lines are marked.
 Call 811 two business days before digging.